-Communication Studies AA-T Degree
+Communication Studies 2.0 AA-T Degree

-The Associate in Art in Communication Studies for Transfer Degree is designed to provide students a seamless transfer to the California State University system.
+The Associate of Art for Transfer in Communication Studies 2.0 is designed to provide students a seamless transfer to the California State University system.
 The degree is designed to prepare students for a baccalaureate degree in Communication Studies or similar major.

-The AA-T in Communication Studies offers broad-based preparation in effective oral and written communication, presentation, and debate as well as a foundation in group dynamics and interpersonal relationships.
+The AA-T in Communication Studies 2.0 offers broad-based preparation in effective oral and written communication, presentation, and debate as well as a foundation in group dynamics and interpersonal relationships.
 The degree is designed to provide entry-level skills and knowledge for those students who simply want to improve their marketability with potential employers.
 The degree prepares students in the main skills employers look for in potential employees: the ability to effectively communicate both orally and in writing and to effectively work in groups and/or teams.